LucasEnard/Contest-Sustainability/README.md

 Press `Call test services` and then watch the result.

 # 7. Important note
-Fine-tuning models can take a LOT of time and resources, however it will always consumme less resource than training a model from scratch.<br>
+Fine-tuning models can take a LOT of time and resources, however it will always consume less resource than training a model from scratch.<br>
-You can already see that it's taking a long time and a lot of computer power to fine-tune the model so imagine the cost if you had to train it from scratch and start over mutliple times to get the right results.
+You can already see that it's taking a long time and a lot of computer power to fine-tune the model so imagine the cost if you had to train it from scratch and start over multiple times to get the right results.

 # 8. TroubleShooting